Bad Lausick: Economy

 Spa operations and health care are the main economic activities.
 The Hermannsbad spa was opened in 1821 and developed into a sanatorium for cardiac and circulatory disorders.
 It was named Hermannsbadklinik in 1989.
 The old spa building was replaced by 1995.
 In 1993 two private rehabilitation clinics opened, of which Median Klinik specialises in the treatment of cardiac and circulatory disorders and orthopedic complaints, while Sachsenklinik specialises in orthopedics, neurology, and psychosomatic medicine.

 Further, mostly medium-sized enterprises include the manufacturing of steel furniture and of surgical dressing materials, cleaning contractors, and businesses in engineering construction (namely of pipework and of solar energy plants).

 Education, culture and sports

 The secondary school, named after the antifascist Werner Seelenbinder, occupies the schoolhouse opened in 1886.
-A primary school has been established in 1992 in a modern building erected in the second half of the 20th century.
+A primary school was established in 1992 in a modern building erected in the second half of the 20th century.
 A vocational training establishment is present in the town with the Evangelische Schule für Sozialwesen (Evangelical School for Social Welfare) "Luise Höpfner", founded in 1953.

 Deutsche Bläserakademie, an educational institution specialising in wind instrument music and Sächsische Bläserphilharmonie, Germany's only symphonic concert band, are based in Bad Lausick.

 Several members of the powerlifting club KSV Bad Lausick e.V., founded in 1982 and organising multiple yearly competitions, have also advanced to the national sports team in this discipline.